asvcode/not-so-random-forest/README.md

 ## Examples

-A notebook with a step-by-step list of instructions to run inference on images is found here.
+A notebook with a step-by-step list of instructions to train models and run inference on images is found here.

 ## Data